Allergic Rhinitis: Common Triggers

 Mold looks like green, black, or white splotches on plants or on damp surfaces.
 Mold contains spores, which float in the air like pollen.
 If you are allergic to mold, breathing in the spores will cause a reaction.

 Mold can live on soil, plants, rotting wood, or dead leaves.
 Indoors, it can live in damp places like basements, bathrooms, refrigerators, and window sills.
-Some outdoor mold spores are more likely to be in the air on dry, windy days; others are more likely to be present on rainy days.
+Some outdoor mold spores are more likely to be in the air on dry, windy days.
+Other mold spores are more likely to be present on rainy days.

 Dust mites are tiny, eight-legged creatures (arachnids) that are so small you can only see them with a microscope.
 Dust mites eat dead flakes of human skin.
 They do not bite or spread disease.
 People are allergic to the insects' droppings, not the insects themselves.
 If you are allergic to dust mites, you usually have a problem all year.

 Dust mites live mostly in carpeting, bedding, furniture, or stuffed animals.
 How clean your home is has nothing to do with whether you have dust mites.
-They thrive in warm, damp conditions where the humidity is more than 50%.
+They thrive in warm, damp conditions.
 They are not found in cold or dry climates.

 Animal dander is loose skin cells (like dandruff) from animals such as dogs and cats.
 These skin cells contain saliva or other material from the animals.
 The cells float in the air.
 If you are allergic to animal dander, when you breathe in the cells you may have an allergic reaction.